Will Smith slapping Chris Rock becomes most shocking moment in Oscar history - NewsBreak

 Smith may have been angry because Jada Pinkett Smith has revealed that she had alopecia areata, a disease that causes hair loss.
 She has frequently discussed the challenges of hair loss on social media.

 “Jada, I love ya.
 ‘G.I.
-Jane 2,’ can’t wait to see it,” Rock had joked.Social media responds to Will Smith slapping Chris Rock
+Jane 2,’ can’t wait to see it,” Rock had joked.Ayanna Pressley apparently deletes tweet praising Will Smith at Oscars

 In a dramatic twist, Smith minutes later won the Oscar for best actor in a leading role for his portrayal of Richard Williams, father of tennis legends Serena and Venus Williams, saying during his acceptance speech “Richard Williams was a fierce defender of his family.”